Jadieboo/Bad-Hair-Day/README.md

 # Bad-Hair-Day
-Mock webpage for a fake hairdressing company.
+Mock webpage for a fake hairdressing company using HTML & CSS.